Paramedicine

-Paramedicine is a health profession and domain of practice concerned with the assessment, treatment, and care of people experiencing acute illness, injury, or other urgent health needs in a wide range of out-of-hospital and related settings.
+Paramedicine is a healthcare profession concerned with the assessment, treatment, and care of people experiencing acute illness, injury, or other urgent health needs in a wide range of out-of-hospital and related settings.
 It has developed internationally from a vocation based solely around pre-hospital emergency response into an autonomous profession with a broad scope of evidence-based practice.

 Paramedics work across emergency, urgent, primary and community care, and may also hold non-clinical roles in education, leadership, research, public health and system development.

 Although the organisation and regulation of paramedicine vary across countries, international consensus recognises several shared features: paramedicine forms an essential component of modern healthcare systems; paramedics possess complex clinical knowledge and skills enabling them to practise safely in unscheduled, unpredictable or dynamic environments; and depending on jurisdiction, they may practise under medical direction from physicians or as independent clinicians.

 The terminology used to describe paramedicine and its practitioners differs internationally and includes terms such as ambulance services, emergency medical services (EMS), paramedic, and emergency medical technician (EMT), among others.
 This variation in nomenclature reflects historical and jurisdictional differences but broadly refers to elements of the same professional domain.

 In many countries, such as Australia, Canada, New Zealand, South Africa, the United Kingdom and parts of Europe, paramedics are statutorily regulated and practise as autonomous clinicians under their own licence.
 In other systems, including parts of the United States and Asia, paramedic practice commonly occurs under medical oversight as part of an EMS model.
 These differences represent local regulatory, operational and educational models.